Georgia Tech 2022 football schedule revealed

-ATLANTA — Following a tumultuous 2-6 routing in the American Athletic Conference last year, having only maintained their 33.33% odds of winning in the overall season with a 3-9 record, the Georgia Tech Yellow Jackets have another tough season ahead of them.
+ATLANTA — Following a tumultuous 2-6 routing in the Atlantic Coast Conference last year, having only maintained their 33.33% odds of winning in the overall season with a 3-9 record, the Georgia Tech Yellow Jackets have another tough season ahead of them.

 The Yellow Jackets will be heading to Athens this year to face off against UGA's 2021 College Football Playoff National Championship title holders the Saturday after Thanksgiving.
 On Sept.
 17, Georgia Tech will face off against the Bulldogs' fellow SEC competitors Ole Miss as well.

-Note: Editor's Note: This story has been updated to clarify that Georgia Tech plays in the ACC.